 ‘Well, if you wish to, I can’t object—’

-‘Which means you do object so I won’t open it until the twenty-fifth.’
+‘Which means you do object, so I won’t open it until the twenty-fifth.’
 Molly put the parcel to one side (she was certain it was a new sketchbook).
 Arthur sighed and placed his parcel on the arm of the sofa, having to stop it from instantly sliding off by weighting it with his hand.
 It was a copy of On the Origin of Species, since he’d started reading hers several weeks ago and declared it very interesting, before he returned home and it was pushed to the back of his mind.
-“I must finish it” was on his lips whenever he spied her copy idling on a table or bookshelf.
+He’d say “I must finish it” whenever he spied her copy idling on a table or bookshelf.
 To give him credit, Arthur almost always finished what he started, no matter how long it took.

-‘You know,’ he began, with a slightly crestfallen look in his hazel eyes.
+‘You know,’ Arthur began, with a slightly crestfallen look in his hazel eyes.
 ‘I’m rather sorry to be leaving tomorrow.’

 ‘You’d be welcome to stay if you wished, but I know your father would never forgive you for it.’